Surveillance for exotic pests

 Drone uncapping

 In colonies with large brood nests, up to 85 per cent of Varroa mites can be found within capped brood cells, with a preference for drone brood.
 Therefore, uncapping drone brood and examining pupae is an effective method for detection of Varroa mites.
-This method is also effective for Tropilaelaps mites, which spend the majority of their lifecycle within honey bee brood.
+This method is also effective for Tropilaelaps mites, which spend most of their lifecycle within honey bee brood.

 Drone uncapping (fact sheet) – Plant Health Australia